ambientlight/bs-rx/README.md

 npm run test
 ```

-You can also build docs via bsdocs.
+You can also generate docs via [bsdoc](https://github.com/reuniverse/bsdoc).
 If you have forked this repo, the pushes to master should spin the github actions workflow that rebuild the github pages docs with workflow available at [deploy_docs.yml](https://github.com/ambientlight/bs-rx/blob/master/.github/workflows/deploy_docs.yml).
 (You will need to set `GH_PAGES_TOKEN` for github pages deployment to work).

-If you want to generate docs in local make sure you have opam installed with ocaml version matching the ocaml version used in your `bs-platform` (`4.02.3+buckle-master` for bs-platform@5.2.1).
+If you want to generate docs in local make sure you have [bsdoc](https://github.com/reuniverse/bsdoc) built against ocaml version matching the ocaml version used in your `bs-platform` (`4.02.3+buckle-master` for bs-platform@5.2.1).

 ```
 opam switch 4.02.3+buckle-master
 ```

-For osx, you can use the npm installation of bsdoc, but for linux-based distros, you would need to build bsdoc from source for now.
+For osx, you can use the npm installation of bsdoc(corresponds to bs-platform 6), but for linux-based distros, you would need to build bsdoc from source for now.